-The Museum of Free in Derry was opened in 2007 to commemorate and understand the local history of Derry during the period of ‘Free Derry’.
+The Museum of Free Derry was opened in 2007 to commemorate and understand the local history of Derry during the period of ‘Free Derry’.
 This includes the civil rights era, Bloody Sunday, Operation Motorman and the Battle of the Bogside.
 If you’re looking for a hotel near The Museum of Free Derry, Maldron Derry is just 6 minutes walk away.

 Bloody Sunday was an event that occurred in Glenfada Park.
 Three men were shot and wounded in this housing block and two more were murdered.
 The museum understands the struggle that existed in Derry in the mid-1960s which brought about the massacre on Bloody Sunday.